CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-default-software.md

 Once a virtual desktop has been created, each CSC project member can access it through their browser.
-When you log in, you will enter a virtual computer running ona Linux operating system.
+When you log in, you will enter a virtual computer running on a Linux operating system.
 If you’re new to Linux, it might feel a little different from other systems like Windows or macOS.

 No technical experience is required to work with it, but while Windows is designed to be user-friendly from the start, Linux can have a learning curve, especially if you need to use the command line.
 In addition, SD Desktop has extra security features that you’ll need to familiarize yourself with for smooth use.